GonzaloPardoVillalibre/seat-robotic-mower-control/README.md

 The `make help` utility is available to the developer and provides a list of useful commands.

 ### Run the mower control service
-1. Build the seat-robotic-mower-control-0.0.1-SNAPSHOT.jar
+First, build the seat-robotic-mower-control-0.0.1-SNAPSHOT.jar:

     ```bash
     make build
     ```

-   You can also execute unit and e2e tests by
+You can also execute unit and e2e tests by:

     ```bash
     make test
     ```

-2. Run the service (it builds up the service anyways)
+Then, run the service (it builds up the service anyways again anyways):

     ```bash
     make run
     ```
 ### Test the workflow API
 When the service is running you should be able to access the workflow API http://localhost:8080/api/workflow.

 Since it is a public API you should be able to test it using curl:
 ```bash
  curl -X POST -F file=@"testFilePath" http://localhost:8080/api/workflow
 ```